Letter from Jeff Kaye

 This success propelled us into being listed as the largest single site search firm in North America in 2006 by Executive Search Review.
 I have always been a student of the business and had a passion for our industry, and felt that after this achievement it was time to take us to the Next Level.
 This was a catalyst for forming Next Level Recruiting Training that same year; we made training DVDs and spoke at dozens of industry conferences, associations and networks around the world.
 We developed our own programs but also believed in the concept of abundance and did not want to be about one person or one approach.
 We got dozens of recruiting trainers to join us in our vision and ultimately built www.nextlevelexchange.com, the world’s largest recruiting training organization dedicated to elevating the competencies and as a result the reputations of recruiters around the world.

 In 2011, Rich Carter (the former owner and leader of Sanford Rose Associates) hired us to speak at their spring conference; it was a huge hit with incredible chemistry between our team and the entire SRA organization.
 Later that year we finalized an agreement and effective January 2012, we purchased the organization.
 We did so as we saw an incredible organization with an excellent brand, talented and tenured professionals, and a rich history of success that when combined with our resources would be an industry game changer.
+Rich Carter and his wife Glenda remain in the network as one of the leading franchisees running the SRA San Francisco office.
 A new franchise of SRA now has owners that were once a franchisee themselves and understand that the franchisee is a client who needs to be served so that the franchisees can best serve the external clients that pay the search fees.
 A new franchisee has the intellectual capital of a team having trained over 1,000 recruiting firms and 10,000+ recruiters on 6 continents.
-Success cannot be guaranteed in this business but there is no doubt that being a Sanford Rose Associates franchisee dramatically increases the odds, the speed and the level of success!
+Success cannot be guaranteed in this business but there is no doubt that aligning your existing firm with Sanford Rose Associates dramatically increases the odds, the speed and the level of success!
 Taking Sanford Rose Associates to the next level is underway and I hope you will consider joining us in our collective journey!